DIAGNijmegen/pathology-hooknet/README.md

 This code has been tested on Ubuntu 18.04, python==3.8, tensorflow-gpu==2.3.0

 #### Examples and Docs
 Please see  [HookNet - practical guide](https://github.com/DIAGNijmegen/pathology-hooknet/blob/master/notebooks/HookNetPracticalGuide.ipynb) for an example on how to train/apply HookNet.
-For the API reference please see the [Docs](https://diagnijmegen.github.io/pathology-hooknet/).

 #### Additional Information